Introduction: Japanese Ring Puzzle

 Step 4: Shine Rod

 Insert the 3/8 in. rod in your drill.
 Starting with 80 grit sandpaper, shine and polish the rod in increasing grit until 600 grit is reached.
 From there, use polishing compound to really make it shine.
+Cut the rod to a length of 4 1/2 in.

 Using a hacksaw, cut horizontal grooves in each end of the rod.
 This will give the epoxy extra surface area to securely attach it.